UW Radiology

 Two Screws

-cortical & cancellous screws
+Cortical & cancellous screws

 Cortical screws tend to have fine threads all along their shaft, and are designed to anchor in cortical bone.
 Cancellous screws tend to have coarser threads, and usually have a smooth, unthreaded portion, which allows it to act as a lag screw.
 These coarser threads are designed to anchor in the softer medullary bone.